-Posted By Vinyl Frog on September 22, 2022
+Posted By Vinyl Frog On September 22, 2022

 Getting the windows of your vehicle tinted?
 In order to get the best deal, it is imperative to know about the various percentages of tints you can opt for.
 Here is a detailed lowdown on different window tint percentages.

 Selecting the right window tint percentage can be stressful if you're not a vehicle enthusiast.
 Which one should I choose: a dark tint or classic charcoal?
 What tone of gray should I choose?
+What should be the ideal VLT percentage?
 These are some very common questions that one may ask before spending the hard earned cash.
 Armed with the right knowledge you can easily make an informed decision.

 The various percentages of car window tints enable owners to choose the ideal appearance for their vehicles.
 Window tinting, however, does much more than just enhance your car's design.
-Let’s have an in-depth look at the various window tint percentages and how they work!
+Let’s have an in-depth look at the various car window tinting percentages and how they work!

 When deciding whether to tint your windows or not, consider the following:

-- In most states, for the driver’s and passenger’s front windows up to 50% VLT is allowed.
+- In most states, up to 50% VLT is allowed for the driver’s and passenger’s front windows.
 For the rest, 35% VLT is the most common limit.
-For the type of tints you want, you can see the law of the particular state you live in and opt accordingly.
+For the type of tint percentage you want, you can see the law of the particular state you live in and opt accordingly.

 80% WINDOW TINT OR MORE